colson0x1/colson-nvim/README.md

 ### Normal Mode Key Bindings
 - `J` and `K`: Reorder lines in visual mode.
-- `J`: Join lines and move cursor to the end.
+- `J`: Join lines and move the cursor to the end.
 - `<C-d>` and `<C-u>`: Scroll down/up, keeping the cursor in place.
 - `n` and `N`: Jump to the next/previous search result, centering the screen.
 - `Q`: Disable Ex mode (no operation).